GraphSAINT/GraphSAINT/train_config/README.md

 * Optimizer: Adam
 * Learning rate: 0.1, 0.01, 0.001, 0.0001

-(For 5-layer PPI-large, we use hidden dimension of 2048 to be consistent with the architecture of ClusterGCN.)
+(For 5-layer PPI-large, we use hidden dimension of 2048 to be consistent with the architecture used in the [ClusterGCN paper](https://arxiv.org/abs/1905.07953).)

 ## Training Configuration

 Below we describe how to write the configuration file `./train_config/<name>.yml` to start your own training.
-You can open any `*.yml` file in `./train_config/table2/` to better understand the below sections.
+You can open any `*.yml` file in `./train_config/` to better understand the below sections.

 #### Network:

 * *dim*: `[int]` hidden dimension of all layers
 * *aggr*: `['concat' / 'mean']` how to aggregate the self feature and neighbor features
 * *loss*: `['sigmoid' / 'softmax']` loss function to choose (sigmoid for multi-label / softmax for single label)
 * *arch*: `['<int>-<int>-...']` network architecture. `1` means an order 1 layer (self feature plus 1-hop neighbor feature), and `0` means an order 0 layer (self feature only).
+Following the convention in the literature, an L-layer GCN contains L number of layers with order *at least 1*.
-  * NOTE: a graph conv layer in S-GCN is equivalent to a `1-0` structure in GraphSAINT; a graph conv layer in other baselines is equivalent to a `1` layer in GraphSAINT.
+  * **NOTE**: a graph conv layer in [S-GCN](https://arxiv.org/abs/1710.10568) is equivalent to a `1-0` structure in GraphSAINT; a graph conv layer in other baselines is equivalent to a `1` layer in GraphSAINT.
   * For the above reason, when evaluating PPI and Reddit (which are also evaluated in the S-GCN paper), GraphSAINT uses `1-0-1-0` architecture.
-When evaluating Flickr and Yelp, GraphSAINT uses `1-1-0` (where the last `0` is for the dense layer of the node classifier).
+When evaluating Flickr, Yelp and Amazon, GraphSAINT uses `1-1-0` (where the last `0` is for the dense layer of the node classifier).
-  * We believe such design choice on architecture gives the fairest comparison with baselines.
-Alternatively for PPI and Reddit, you can simply replace `1-0-1-0` with `1-1-0`, this will have negligible impact on accuracy or convergence.
+  * Alternatively for PPI and Reddit, you can simply replace `1-0-1-0` with `1-1-0`, and the resulting GraphSAINT still has significant accuracy improvement compared with other baselines.
 * *act*: `['I' / 'relu' / 'leaky_relu']` activation function, where `I` is for linear activation.
 For `leaky_relu`, the current version of the code supports only the default alpha value.
 * *bias*: `['bias' / 'norm']` whether to apply bias or batch norm at the end of each conv layer.
 S-GCN uses batch norm, and so GraphSAINT also supports S-GCN style of batch norm implementation.
-We observe that the batch norm layer does not have significant impact on accuracy or convergence.
+In general, batch norm layers do not have significant impact on accuracy or convergence.
 * *jk* (optional): `['concat' / 'max_pool']` if this field is not specified, we will not add a aggregation layer at the end of all graph conv layers.
 If specified, we will aggregate all the graph conv layer hidden features by concatenation or max pooling, using the architecture described in the [Jk-Net paper](https://arxiv.org/abs/1806.03536).
-* *attention* (optional): `[int]` specifies the K number of the mul-head attention defined in GAT.
+* *attention* (optional): `[int]` specifies the K number of the mul-head attention defined in [GAT](https://arxiv.org/abs/1710.10903).
 If this line is missing, the architecture is a normal GCN architecture without attention.

 #### Hyperparameters: